Richard and Anna Iskraut Scholarship

-In order to be nominated for this award, doctoral students must formulate a plan with your advisor and a cooperative scientist in another department.
-When you have a clear outline of what you would like to do this summer, complete the form above.
-Questions about the proposals should be directed to the Associate Chair for Graduate Studies, Peter Shawhan.
+In order to be nominated for this award, doctoral students must formulate a plan with their advisor and a collaborative scientist in another department.
+Questions about the proposals should be directed to the Associate Chair for Graduate Studies, Tom Cohen.
 More information...

 Monroe H. Martin Graduate Research Fellowship

-Etablished in November 2007, this award is given to a Physics Ph.D. candidate in his or her last year of completing the dissertation whose research interests span both mathematics and physics.
+Established in November 2007, this award is given to a Physics Ph.D. candidate in his or her last year of completing the dissertation whose research interests span both mathematics and physics.
 This award alternates yearly with the Department of Mathematics.
-It will be given by the Department of Physics next in Spring 2019.
 More information...

 Ralph Myers & Friends of Physics Award

 Established in 1986 by alumni and friends of the Department of Physics in honor of former Chair and Professor Ralph D. Myers, this award is given annually to support outstanding Graduate Teaching Assistants in the Department of Physics at the University of Maryland.
 Course instructors may nominate TAs each semester.
 More information...